-Launchpad is a plugin for Sketch that enables designers to publish real websites directly from Sketch.
+Launchpad is a plugin for Sketch that enables designers to export full websites HTML & CSS, directly from a Sketch design.

 Our process of transforming a Sketch design into a website involves many steps.
 Basically, we’re converting Sketch artboards and layers into a bundle of files that includes HTML, CSS, images, and font files, ready to deploy.

 🖥 Host it with us or Export it

 Once the bundle is generated we’re doing numerous optimizations to improve the speed of the site loading time.
 Stuff like zipping text-based files, optimizing PNG image files, using Cache-Control headers for browser caching in our hosting servers and more.

 Nevertheless, sometimes our customers are interested in exporting the package of files to host on their service or add some custom logic to it.